russodanielp/intro_cheminformatics/README.md

 #TODO: This is empty

 3) Basic Python, Pandas and matplotlib
-Introducet the basics of programming using the Python language.
+Introduce the basics of programming using the Python language.
 Introduce popular data science and visualization packages, Pandas and matplotlib.

-5) Advanced python and RDKit
+4) Advanced python and RDKit
 A brief introduction to Objects in Python.
 Introduction to the cheminformatics Python library RDKit.

-4) Molecular Descriptors
+5) Molecular Descriptors
 Generating chemical descriptors - explores the basics of generting molecular descriptors and chemical fingerprints.

 6) Chemical Similarity